-Red light therapy and low power laser therapy, although both are a kind of light therapy, they are still two different types of treatment.
-The confusion probably comes from similar names, since red light therapy does come in the form of low level laser therapy, cold laser therapy or soft laser therapy.
-Another commonly used name, and an umbrella term, is photobiomodulation.
+Red light therapy and low-power laser therapy, although both are a kind of light therapy, are still two different types of treatment.
+The confusion probably comes from similar names, since red light therapy does come in the form of low-level laser therapy, cold laser therapy or soft laser therapy.
+Another commonly used name and an umbrella term, is photobiomodulation.

 The other possible source for the confusion is that both laser and red light therapy treatments are commonly used for skin rejuvenation, collagen production, and various skin conditions.

 Red light therapy, on the other hand, is a treatment that uses diodes that emit red and NIR light (near infrared).
 While low-level laser light can use the same wavelengths, the delivery is much more different than through LEDs.